yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 ## Squash Merge or Merge PR

-- Don`t squash merge if the commits need be a part of target branch.
+- Don`t squash merge if the commits need to be a part of the target branch.

 ## PR merged

-- Please change the relate issue`s status and assignee in JIRA after PR merged immediately.
+- Please change the related issue`s status and assignee in JIRA after PR merged immediately.

 #  CR